-We, the CO-OP, have established a Complaint and Grievance process.
-We contract with U of U Health Plans Health Plans, Inc., whose contact information appears on page 5, Important Information, to process claims, handle complaints, grievances and appeals on Our behalf through U of U Health Plans Customer Service and the U of U Health Plans Appeals and Grievances Department, respectively.
-A complaint involves a communication from the Covered Member expressing discontent or dissatisfaction with services.
-A grievance is the same as an appeal.
+We, the Mountain Health Cooperative, have established a Complaint and Grievance process.
+We contract with University of Utah Health Plans, whose contact information appears on page 5, Important Information, to process claims, handle complaints, grievances and appeals on Our behalf through University of Utah Health Plans Customer Service and the University of Utah Health Plans Appeals and Grievances Department, respectively.
+A complaint involves a communication from the Member expressing discontent or dissatisfaction with services.
+A grievance involves a complaint of unfair treatment or quality of care received from a provider's staff.

-If the Covered Member has a complaint, the Covered Member may call the U of U Customer Service at the telephone number which appears on page 5, Important Information.
-The U of U Health Plans Customer Service representative will make every effort to resolve the issue within one (1) business day.
-If more time is needed, to resolve the matter, the U of U Customer Service representative will notify the Covered Member of the extended time needed to respond.
+If the Member has a complaint or grievance, the Member may call University of Utah Health Plans Customer Service at the telephone number which appears on page 4, Important Information.
+The University of Utah Health Plans Customer Service representative will make every effort to resolve the issue within one (1) business day.
+If more time is needed, to resolve the matter, the University of Utah Health Plans Customer Service representative will notify the Member of the extended time needed to respond.

-The Covered Member may also file a written complaint.
-The mailing address of U of U Health Plans Customer Service appears on page 4, Important Information.
-The Covered Member will be notified of the response to or resolution of this matter within thirty (30) days of the Covered Member's written complaint.
+The Member may also file a written complaint.
+The mailing address of University of Utah Health Plans Customer Service appears on page 5, Important Information.
+Written complaints or grievances will be acknowledged within five (5) working days of receipt.
+The Member will be notified of the response to or resolution of this matter within thirty (30) days of the Member's written complaint or grievance.